Breastfeeding is hard. And breastfeeding in public can be even harder.

-Start with a nursing cover
+3. Start with a nursing cover

 Nursing covers can be great training wheels for anyone who doesn’t yet feel comfortable feeding in public.

-But be aware, babies like to see mom when feeding, it’s what makes them feel comfort and know they’re safe, so your baby might try to pull/bat it down any chance they get.
+But be aware, babies like to see mom when feeding, it’s what makes them feel comfortable and safe, so your baby might try to pull/bat it down any chance they get.

-But they can be great to start with.
 And if your baby doesn’t mind it, nursing covers may be your new favorite way to feed in public.

-Support other breastfeeding moms.
+4. Support other breastfeeding moms.
 Fake it ‘til you make it

-You never know, it could be her first time feeding in public and your little nod of support instantly made her feel some relief and gave her a bit more confidence.
+You never know, it could be her first time feeding in public, and your little nod of support instantly made her feel some relief and gave her a bit more confidence.

 It can completely change her breastfeeding journey forever, as well as boost your own confidence for when it’s your turn.